w3f/Grants-Program/applications/Subsembly-GRANDPA.md

 ## Development Roadmap :nut_and_bolt:

-Described below is a practical approach to the implementation of the GRANDPA module along with the the other auxiliary modules that are required.
+Described below is a practical approach to the implementation of the GRANDPA module along with the other auxiliary modules that are required.

 1. Session
     1. Implement session period configuration (`n` number of blocks)